-Research is focused on the development and application of a new analytical framework, known as Eco-Engineering Decision Scaling, or EEDS, specifically designed to assess and communicate the potential impacts of climate change on freshwater resources.
-It is designed to provide a transparent, quantitative method for assessing tradeoffs among decision scenarios (Poff et al. 2015).
-The risk assessment approach is embedded within a larger climate-informed decision-support system, developed by the Alliance for Global Water Adaptation network (AGWA), which incorporates economic-finance, hydro-climatic, and governance aspects.
+Research is focused on the development of ecological resilience indicators (e.g., Grantham et al. 2019) and application of analytical frameworks, such as Eco-Engineering Decision Scaling, or EEDS, to assess and communicate the potential impacts of climate change on freshwater resources (Poff et al. 2015).
+This risk assessment approach is embedded within a larger climate-informed decision-support system, developed by the Alliance for Global Water Adaptation network (AGWA), which incorporates economic-finance, hydro-climatic, and governance aspects.
 Learn more about EEDS here and on a ClimateReady podcast (Ep.
 9, part 1 and part 2)!

 Extension activities are focused on building the capacity of California’s cooperative extension system to support climate adaptation planning and action.
 For example, through UC ANR’s Climate Change Program Team, we conducted a survey of extension professionals in California to better understand if and how they incorporate climate change in their work (results were reported in a California Agriculture article).
 We also host workshops focused on “Integrating Climate Change in California Cooperative Extension.”